Admission

 Transfer Students: The School reserves the right to contact the chair and/or director of any programs attended by students who want to transfer into a program offered by the School of Education and Human Development.

-Those seeking formal admission to an advanced training certificate program must complete and submit the following online:
+Those seeking admission to a certificate program must complete and submit the following online:

 1. A completed formal application.
 Apply online.

+Individuals seeking to take coursework outside of a degree or certificate program may be eligible to enroll as a visiting, non-degree student.
 Post-master's degree students seeking cross-endorsement or licensure who only need one to five courses (3 to 15 credits) may apply for non-degree student status.
-Students who are interested in taking courses for professional development and are not seeking a degree may also apply for non-degree status.
-Courses taken under this designation cannot be applied toward a degree and students cannot apply for financial aid.
+Students who are interested in taking courses for professional development and are not seeking a degree may also apply as visiting students.
+Non-degree, visiting students are not eligible for financial aid.
 Students may apply for this designation by using the following procedure:

 Continuing Education (CEU) Credits